CARSSCenter/OpenNerve-Implantable-Pulse-Generator/Docs/Getting-Started.md

 This guide describes how to use the OpenNerve Gen2 PCBA as a benchtop development board, powered by USB-C connector, and controlled via BLE using the OpenNerve Windows App.

 ## Stimulation
-1. Attach jumper between VRECT and the outside pin of VBAT2R (see picture below) to avoid needing magnet to wake up device
+1. Attach jumper between VCHG_RAIL and the outside pin of VBAT2R (see picture below) to avoid needing magnet to wake up device
 2. Carefully insert USB-C port for power
 3. Open ONrecorder.sln in Visual Studios
 4. Press the green play button at the top of the GUI to start the program